-A study of the federal and state constitutions and governments with emphasis on civil rights and liberties, elections, political parties, and interest groups.
+A study of the federal and Texas state constitutions and governments, including their historical development and evolution, with treatment of civil rights and liberties, elections, political parties, and interest groups.
 Meets the requirements for Texas teacher certification.

 POLS 2311 - State and Federal Government II (3)